Trodskovich/NvDrIn/README.md

-Nvidia Driver Installer Script for openSUSE Tumbleweed this is a Python3 Script To check for latest Nvidia Driver form NVIDIA Website and Download if Latest. and install or update the driver
+# Nvidia Driver Installer Script for openSUSE Tumbleweed
+This is a Python3 Script To check for latest Nvidia Driver form NVIDIA Website and Download if Latest. and install or update the driver

 Note :Requires python3-newt and newt preinstalled